-Matty casts his eye over Glenn Takakjian’s icky sci-schlocker, and the sharp-suited bad guy at its gooey centre.
+Matty casts his eye over Glenn Takakjian’s icky sci-fi horror, and the sharp-suited bad guy at its gooey centre.
 This one’s for you, Dr. V!

 Many a great horror movie lives and dies by the strength of its bad guy.
 I mean, would bonafide classics like A Nightmare On Elm Street (1984) and Hellraiser (1987) be half as iconic if it weren’t for their awe-inspiring antagonists?
 And while it would be a stretch to call it great per se, METAMORPHOSIS: THE ALIEN FACTOR (1990) sure fits such a remit.
 Because every time the dastardly Dr. Viallini is on screen, this frothy sci-schlock programmer becomes a berserk work of essential, ham-laden genius.